Eda (building)

-Eda (short for Erie Dock Apartments and formerly known as Anchorage Gateway), is a 101 m, 29-storey residential high-rise in Salford Quays, Greater Manchester, England.
-It was designed by Chapman Taylor, with Jon Matthews Architects serving as the delivery architect.
-As of November 2025, it is the sixth-tallest building in Salford and the 25th-tallest in Greater Manchester.
+Eda (short for Erie Dock Apartments and formerly known as Anchorage Gateway), is a 101 m, 29-storey residential high-rise on Anchorage Quay in Salford Quays, Greater Manchester, England.
+It was designed by Chapman Taylor, with Jon Matthews Architects serving as the delivery architect, and constructed between 2021 and 2023.
+As of September 2026, it is the sixth-tallest building in Salford and the 28th-tallest in Greater Manchester.

 History

 Planning

 The developer, Cole Waterhouse, purchased the site from COIF Charities Property Fund in August 2019.
 It was previously occupied by The Anchorage, a four-storey office building from the 1990s that had been used by Barclays.

 In April 2019, an outline planning application was submitted to Salford City Council for the demolition of the office building and the construction of a residential development of up to 31 storeys and 290 apartments, with up to 1,000 sqm of non-residential floorspace.
 Planning approval was granted in November 2019.

 In March 2020, a reserved matters application was submitted to the council for 290 apartments with up to 400 sqm of non-residential floorspace within a part 19, part 28-storey building.
 Planning approval was granted in October 2020.